 The arithmetic of algebraic curves is one area where basic relationships between geometry and arithmetic are known, rather than conjectured.
-Much of the material here is covered in Darmon's lectures of this summer school.

 0.1.
 Closed curves.
 Consider a smooth projective algebraic curve C defined over a number field k.
 We are interested in a qualitative relationship between its arithmetic and geometric properties.